-In addition to the services offered at the Physician Office Center in Morgantown, the WVU Positive Health Clinic provides a satellite clinic in Glen Dale, West Virginia, and furnishes monthly consultation for all HIV care provided to HIV patients at Shenandoah Valley Medical Systems in Martinsburg.
+In addition to the services offered at the WVU Medicine Physician Office Center in Morgantown, West Virginia, the WVU Positive Health Clinic provides a satellite clinic in Glen Dale, West Virginia, and furnishes monthly consultation for all HIV care provided to people living with HIV/AIDS at Shenandoah Valley Medical Systems in Martinsburg, West Virginia.

 Our program collaborates with state and federal agencies along with the Charleston Area Medical Center’s Ryan White Program and other clinics in the state.
 The WVU Positive Health Clinic accepts most insurance plans, Medicaid, Medicare, and financial assistance is available based on income.